 Prepare Your Pitch

 You should know by now that one of the favourite questions the interviewer will ask you is about yourself – Tell me about yourself and/or your main points of your resume.
 Prepare in advance, so that you focus on the most relevant skills set and experiences related to this job.
 Do not take jobs for granted because of your qualification or pride in work.
-Always treat every job vacancy as important as if it is your final run.
+Always treat every job vacancy in Malta as important as if it is your final run.

 The interview is a two-way exchange, similar to when you are with a friend.
 You wouldn’t be hanging out with your friends unless you are talking between each other.
 Be proactive and be intrigued.
 Many interviewers tend to allocate some time for questions, so use that time wisely and ask.
 Do not be shy!
 Asking questions is a good trait.